Frequently Asked Questions

 Question: When are games and practices?
 How long are practices?

 Answer: All games and practices occur during the week.
 Some teams might attend a weekend tournament.
-Practices start after school and run to 4:30.
+Practices start after school and run to 4:30 to 4:45.
 Students should be picked up by 5:00.
 All games start usually at 3:15 with the 8th playing first followed by the 7th.
 Some opponants only have a combined team which would mean only the 8th grade would play.
 These situations would be shared well in advance.
 Buses usually return from away games around 5:00 but this is depending on the other school’s location.

 Question: Do you have games or practices during breaks or on weekends?